LiaIvanick/GLEON_ZIG/README.md

 * Data:
   + Inputs: **Do not edit!** This folder includes the original data files from data providers.
 Michael or Steph will assign datasets to  members of the Date Team.
+Please see the [data submission form](https://docs.google.com/spreadsheets/d/1QrXnV7tFMUeL_8aAWt7KZfKNVz0GH7NGw8LR8UsK-qw/edit?usp=sharing) for information on each dataset you receive.
+This includes any additional information the data providers wanted the Data Harmonization Team to know.
   + derived_products: Each dataset will have a subfolder that contains the cleans .csv's and a `README` that describes the data cleaning process and important information.

 * Scripts: This folder includes all of the scripts that are used to clean each dataset and create one final dataset for analysis (later step).